 Worldwide there is a rapidly growing understanding of dyslexia and how to support learners with dyslexia to achieve to their potential.
 As outlined later in the report this progress has resulted from research findings in a wide range of related fields.
-Anecdotal evidence gathered by the author from attendance at international conferences suggests the United Kingdom is a world leader in the areas of dyslexia awareness, dyslexia research and dyslexia support.
-The author is aware of pockets of good practice across many European countries, but it appears that the uptake by individual organisations is patchy at best.
+Anecdotal evidence https://research.usc.edu.au/discovery/fulldisplay/alma99451171502621/61USC INST:Research Repository gathered by the author from attendance at international conferences suggests the United Kingdom is a world leader in the areas of dyslexia awareness, dyslexia research and dyslexia support5.
+The author is aware of pockets of good practice across many European countries, but it appears that the uptake by individual organisations is patchy at best6.
 In the United States they have a federal law - the Individuals with Disabilities Act (1990 and 2004) that covers dyslexia, but each state determines its own response.